What is polio?

 - Have not received the polio vaccination

-- Were exposure to someone infected with the virus
+- Were exposed to someone infected with the virus

 What are the symptoms of polio?